sxtxixtxcxh/validate-on-save.tmbundle/README.md

 Installation
 ------------

+Follow these instructions if you have Git installed:

     $ cd ~/Library/Application\ Support/TextMate/Bundles/
     $ git clone git://github.com/sxtxixtxcxh/validate-on-save.tmbundle.git "Validate On Save.tmbundle"
     $ osascript -e 'tell app "TextMate" to reload bundles'

+Installing via Git will allow you to keep up to date with the `Bundles` > `Validate On Save` > `Update Bundle` menu command.

+If you don't have Git and downloaded this from Github (really? you don't have Git?), after you've unzipped or untarred, you'll have to rename the folder from `sxtxixtxcxh-validate-on-save.tmbundle-#{HASH}` to `Validate On Save.tmbundle`.
+Double click TextMate should install it for you.

 Configuration
 -------------